James A. Herrick: Religious beliefs and academic philosophy

-He states that "rhetoric is the art of employing symbols effectively," and that 'effective' means achieving the purpose of the symbol-user.
+He stated that "rhetoric is the art of employing symbols effectively," and that 'effective' means achieving the purpose of the symbol-user.
 The categories in which this effectiveness can be judged include persuasion, clarity, beauty, and mutual understanding.

+Death

+Herrick died on May 24, 2024, at the age of 69, as a result of Parkinson's disease.

 Critical reception

-Herrick’s scholarly output has met with much critical appreciation in the academic community.
-Of Herrick’s 1997 book, The Radical Rhetoric of the English Deists, Lester C. Olson of the University of Pittsburgh wrote, “It is...an important contribution to eighteenth-century studies and scholarship on the history of Britain.”
-James W. Sire called 2003’s The Making of the New Spirituality “[a] lucid intellectual history with important implications for navigating the religious currents of our day.”
+Herrick's scholarly output has met with much critical appreciation in the academic community.
+Of Herrick's 1997 book, The Radical Rhetoric of the English Deists, Lester C. Olson of the University of Pittsburgh wrote, “It is...an important contribution to eighteenth-century studies and scholarship on the history of Britain.”
+James W. Sire called 2003's The Making of the New Spirituality “[a] lucid intellectual history with important implications for navigating the religious currents of our day.”